mmbman/Katagiri/1984-05-30-Juundo-Shiki-Talk-3.md

 > The helpfulness of this assembly in support of you and your practice surpasses that which was given by your father and mother.
 Your father and mother are temporarily close to you in birth and death, but this assembly of students is your companion in the way of enlightenment for all time.
 >
-> – From *Moon in a Dewdrop*, edited by Kazuaki Tanahashi, probably modified by Katagiri Roshi.
+> – From “Regulations for the Auxiliary Cloud Hall (Jūundō-shiki)” in *Moon in a Dewdrop*, edited by Kazuaki Tanahashi; modified by Katagiri Roshi.

 Maybe you have lots of questions about this, but I don’t mean you should disrespect your parents, mother and father, because your mother and father let you be born in this world, and raised your life.
 But the people in the sangha are something more than father and mother, because they make you *mature*.
 Mature, and peaceful.
 Visibly or invisibly, the people in the sangha put you [to] work exactly in peace and harmony.
 Just like a ship moving, every day.